 The crown alleged that she had been shot and then the room was doused in kero and set alight.
 The damage was so great to her body that they had trouble doing an autopsy.
 The crown prosecutor presented the court with a very small fragment of metal that was believed to be the remnants of the bullet.

 Wilson pleaded not guilty to the murder of Kate Glover Seul.
-He claimed that he had not made the statements to his neighbors and that he did not know that Mrs. Seul’s house was on fire until he stepped outside his shack.
+He claimed that he had not made the statements to his neighbours and that he did not know that Mrs. Seul’s house was on fire until he stepped outside his shack.
 On February 27, 1953 while giving evidence, Wilson was asked to strip to the waist.
 It was shown that his right arm was shrivelled and it was claimed that he could not have shot the rifle with any accuracy.

 On February 28, 1953, John Charles Wilson was found innocent of both the murder and manslaughter of Kathleen Glover Seul.
 He was immediately released from custody and he disappeared from the district.
 Due to the fact that his name is so common, I have been unable to find any conclusive evidence of where or when he died.